Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 ## Create indexes

-Add the indexes indicated by *openstreetmap-carto*:
+Add the partial geometry indexes indicated by *openstreetmap-carto* to provide effective improvement to the queries:

 ```shell
 HOSTNAME=localhost # set it to the actual ip address or host name